 Besides looking pretty, houseplants actually help improve air quality in your home both by adding humidity to the air and by filtering out toxins.
 Choose plants that are easy to maintain and suited to your space.
 Even if your home office is in a dimly lit basement, you can find a plant that will thrive there.

 Vacuum or Sweep Frequently

-I try to vacuum or sweep our floors daily.
+I try to vacuum our floors daily.
 I’m always amazed at how much dirt a family of six can track into and around a small home.
 Pet dander, dust mites, dead skin and more can collect in the carpets and upholstery of our homes and affect the air we breath.
 If you’re subject to allergies or respiratory illnesses, cut down on the carpet in your home.
 Hardwood floors are easier to maintain and less likely to hold dust.

 Avoid Cleaning Chemicals